kubernetes-sigs/kueue/keps/1224-lending-limit/README.md

 With both BorrowingLimit and LendingLimit configured, one clusterQueue may not be able to borrow up to the limit just because we reserved the lending limit quota of resource.

-To reduce confusion, we will recommend to users to only set borrowingLimit or lendingLimit, but not both, even though both will be supported at the same time.

 ### Risks and Mitigations

 None.